Sudo-Raheel/cp2k_to_pymatgen/README.md

 # Cp2k_to_pymatgen
-Tutorials to use [pymatgen](https://github.com/materialsproject/pymatgen) for post processing [cp2k](https://github.com/cp2k/cp2k)output files and generating input files
+Tutorials to use [pymatgen](https://github.com/materialsproject/pymatgen) for post processing [cp2k](https://github.com/cp2k/cp2k) output files and generating input files
 ## [Cube parsing](./cube_file/)
 - Contains snippets to convert cp2k cube files to pymatgen volume object .
 - Different functions like planar average of pymatgen used and bencmarked with cubecruncher